locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 ```
 Subject line: Illustrative Title - Analysis by [Team Members]

-**Introduction:** Start the post with a one-sentence introduction to the document.
+Introduction: Start the post with a one-sentence introduction to the document.
 What industry is it from?
 What specific type of service or product does it cover?

 Strengths: List two to three strengths of the specifications.
 That is, what makes the document effective given the audience and purpose of the text?
 One sentence long bullet points will suffice for this section.

 - Strength 1
 - Strength 2
 - Strength 3

 Weaknesses: List two to three weaknesses of the specifications.
 That is, what would you revise to make the text more usable if you were tasked with improving the document?

 - Weakness 1
 - Weakness 2
 - Weakness 3

-Link
+Link or Attachment: Share a link to the specifications or include them as an attachment to your post.
 ```

-### Step 4 - Share the Specifications

-Post a link to the specifications, or share the document on our Teams *Specifications* channel.

 ---